qouteall/qouteall-blog/blog/About Code Reuse, Polymorphism and Abstraction.md

 ## "Simple" requirements that are hard to implement

-Sometimes a seemingly simple requirement is actually hard to implement, because the new requirement breaks existing abstraction.
+Sometimes a seemingly simple requirement is actually hard to implement.
 Examples:

-### Change of data modelling
+### Large change of data modelling

 - You use user name as id of user.
 But a new requirement comes: the user must be able to change the user name.
   (Using name as id is usually a bad design because it's incompatible with name changing.)
 - In a game, if an entity dies, you delete that entity.
 But a new requirement comes: a dead entity can be resurrected by a new magic.
   To implement that, you cannot delete the dead entity and you need to add dead entity into data modelling.
 For example, add a boolean flag of whether it's living, and check that flag in every logic of living entity.
 - Your app supports one language.
 And the event log is recorded using simple strings.
 But a new requirement comes: make the app support multiple languages.
 The user can switch language at any time and see the event log in their language.
   To implement that, you cannot store the text as string and should store the text as translatable template.
+(A "dumber" way is to store the strings for every supported language.)

-### Change to dataflow and source-of-truth
+### Large change of dataflow and source-of-truth

 - You built a singleplayer game.
 All game logic runs locally.
 All game data are in memoery and you manually load/save from file.
 But a new requirement comes: make it multiplayer.
   In singleplayer game, the in-memory data can be source-of-truth, but in multiplayer the server is source-of-truth.
 Every non-client operation now requires packet sending and receiving.
 What's more, to reduce visible latency, the client side game must guess future game state and correct the guess from server packets (add rollback mechanism).